hhd-dev/hhd/readme.md

 devices.
 With features ranging from TDP controls, to controller remappings, and gamescope session management.
-This is done through a plugin system, and a dbus daemon, which will expose the settings of the plugins in a UI agnostic way.
+This will be done through a plugin system and an HTTP(/d-bus?) daemon, which will expose the settings of the plugins in a UI agnostic way.

-For the time being, the daemon is not d-bus based, and relies on static configuration stored on `~/.config/hhd`.
 The current version contains a fully functional Dual Sense 5 Edge emulator for the Legion Go (including touchpad, gyro, and LED support).
 It is the aim of this project to provide generic hid-based emulators for most